mateodaza/sippy/README.md

 ## 🎯 Vision

-SIPPY enables **anyone with a phone number** to send and receive PYUSD (PayPal USD stablecoin) without:
+Sippy enables **anyone with a phone number** to send and receive PYUSD (PayPal USD stablecoin) without:

 - Installing wallets
 - Buying ETH for gas